10 Most Dangerous Airport Around The World

-In 1977, a Boeing 727 overshot the runway upon descent, Hydroplaned and then crashed, leaving 132 people death.
-Flying into Madeira has become considerably less treacherous in the years since. but pilot landing there are still required to fly towards the mountains and then quickly turn and descend upon the final approach.
+In 1977, a Boeing 727 overshot the runway upon descent, Hydroplaned and then crashed, leaving 132 people dead.
+Flying into Madeira has become considerably less treacherous in the years since.
+But pilot landing there are still required to fly towards the mountains and then quickly turn and descend upon the final approach.

-Thankfully no further traffic incidents have occurred in the last 38 yards, but that doesn’t mean that the airport makes for an easy landing site.
+Thankfully no further traffic incidents have occurred in the last 38 yards, but that doesn’t mean that the airport makes for a secure landing site.

 5. Wilkins Runway.
 Antarctica

 This not- commercial runway is used primarily to transport scientists and another official to the Australian- owned Casey station.
-Flight to the area, which has been running since 2008 face the daunting challenge of not only gripping the Icy terrain but also ensuring that the Ice doesn’t break up upon a plane landing.
+Flight to the area, which has been running since 2008, faces the daunting challenge of not only gripping the Icy terrain but also ensuring that the Ice doesn’t break up upon a plane landing.

 4. Hechi Airport, China

-Chinese Engineer took a look at a large mountains range in the Guangxi province and somehow saw an ideal space for an Airport Runway.
-At a cost of 132$ million, Hechi Airport came about from the levelling off of a giant 65- Mountain range to build a landing site that sits 2,200 feet about sea level.
+Chinese Engineer took a look at a broad mountain range in the Guangxi province and somehow saw an ideal space for an Airport Runway.
+At the cost of 132$ million, Hechi Airport came about from the leveling off of a giant 65- Mountain range to build a landing site that sits 2,200 feet about sea level.

 The 1.4- Mile long and 150- foot wide runway comes with a 1,000-foot sheer drop off to one side, making for a pretty tight landing.
 So much so, in fact, that it can only accommodate three flights per hour.